Ruaso/ICS-PP-reference/README.md

 And, some works done by the former students can be found in this Repo, just for your reference. :smiley:

 #### Keeping in mind:
-- There are only two weeks for the project, so, Don't be too ambitious! :smiling_imp:
+- There are only two weeks for the project.
+So, don't be too ambitious! :smiling_imp:
-- You actually will follow the 90-90 rule!:joy: So, please make a reasonable schedual.
+- You actually will follow the 90-90 rule!:joy: So, please leave the hardest task for the last.

 #### Other materials: